SwuduSusuwu/SusuMid/README.md

 \[Notice: This [public crypto](https://docs.gitlab.com/ee/user/project/repository/signed_commits/ssh.html#verify-commits-locally) "signature", is not related to "signature analysis" ([Substr scans](https://github.com/SwuduSusuwu/SusuLib/README.md#purposes)).\]

 # How to contribute
-View [documented issues](https://github.com/SwuduSusuwu/SusuLib/issues/) (for ideas on code to contribute, plus so you do not report documented issues.)
+View [documented issues](https://github.com/SwuduSusuwu/SusuMid/issues/) (for ideas on what to contribute, plus so you do not report documented issues.)
 ## Beta test/`experimental` branch
 - `git switch experimental`
   - Preview samples / scripts symptoms of new issues (hint: listen to samples for glitches, or look through script outputs for "Warning:"s or "Error:"s).
-  - If you found new issue(s) (which aren't due to misconfigurations in your system), [post new issue(s)](https://github.com/SwuduSusuwu/SusuLib/issues/new).
+  - If you found new issue(s) (which aren't due to misconfigurations in your system), [post new issue(s)](https://github.com/SwuduSusuwu/SusuMid/issues/new).
     - Notice: [sensitive issue(s)](./SECURITY.md#sensitive-issues) have a separate protocol.

 # Contributor conventions/rules
 General comment/message syntax rules: `<>` goes around type of option/argument (such as `<commit-hash>`, `[]` goes around optional comments/options/arguments (such as `[<optional fallback value>]`, `...` is affixed to allow multiple options/arguments (such as `[; optional extra arguments]...`).
 This rule is used to document function arguments (such as `sh`, `C` or `C++` use), plus to document `git` uses.
-To ensure consistent code, submissions of code (such as through [pull requests](https://github.com/SwuduSusuwu/SusuLib/pulls)) have language-specific syntax rules:
+To ensure consistent code, submissions of code (such as through [pull requests](https://github.com/SwuduSusuwu/SusuMid/pulls)) have language-specific syntax rules:
 ## _Markdown_
 `` *.md `` shall use:
 - [_GitHub flavored Markdown_](https://github.github.com/gfm/), which is not just compatible with [_GitHub_](https://github.com) but also: